Recipes

 twitterTitle: 'Harold is alive!'

-twitterDescription: 'Harold is a static site generator based on Handlebars templating system and markdown'
+twitterDescription: 'Harold is a static site generator based on Handlebars templating and Markdown'

 twitterImage: 'https://my-website.com/assets/images/ogImage.png'